roobre/refractor/README.md

 }
 ```

 As an example, the Arch Linux mirror provider retrieves the list of mirrors from `https://archlinux.org/mirrors/status/json/`, applies some user-defined country and score settings, and returns a random mirror from the resulting list.

+Implementing providers in code is encouraged as it provides maximum flexibility to control caching and configuration options.
+PRs are welcome!

+## Advanced features

+- **Average window**: Only the last few throughput measurments are averaged when checking how a mirror is performing.
+This allow rotating out mirrors that start to behave poorly even if they have been very performant in the past.
+- **Absolutely good throughput**: Mirrors that perform better than `goodThroughputMiBs` will not be rotated from the pool, even if they are the least performant.
+- **Request peeking**: Refractor will "peek" the first few megs (`peekSizeMiBs`) from the connection to a mirror before passing the response to the client.
+If this peek operation takes too long (`peekTimeout`), the request will be requeued to a different mirror.

 ## Project status